Hiring Contingent Workers - Development Department

 You can read more in the handbook section above, but roughly the steps involved are as follows:

-• Select a start and end date for the contract
+• Select a start and end date for the contract (Note: staff augmentation workers have a max of 24 months)

-• Obtain (or draft yourself) a Statement of Work (SOW) outlining the work that the contractor will perform for GitLab and the terms and conditions as related to this contract.
+• Obtain (or draft yourself) a Statement of Work (SOW) outlining the work that the contingent workers will perform for GitLab and the terms and conditions as related to this contract.
 The SOW should specify the dates, the name of the individual (and/or agency) and the max total fees for the full length of the contract (even if the fees will be paid periodically over the extent of the contract).

 • When creating the SOW, be as specific as possible.
 Clearly identify the scope of the work, the acceptance criteria and the deliverables.
 Also consider adding criteria related to how your team works.
-For example, do you expect the contractor to add daily async updates to their issues or expect merge requests to be under x lines?
+For example, do you expect the contingent workers to add daily async updates to their issues or expect merge requests to be under x lines?
 If so, consider adding it to the SOW.

 • Look after the approval flow, optionally pinging individuals if they don’t respond in a timely manner to the request.